-- 1.3.1 There is no set limit on the number of Implementation Grants that will be funded. - 1.3.2 Labor's determination of award amounts will depend on several factors including but not limited to: - the number and strength of proposals received, - the amount of funding deemed reasonable for individual plans, and - the funds available at the time of award. - 1.3.3 Funding requests should not exceed \$150,000 over the grant period.
+- 1.3.1 There is no set limit on the number of Implementation Grants that will be funded. - 1.3.2 MD Labor will seek to award funds to Workforce Training Plans in both priority areas. - 1.3.3 As discussed below, the Solicitation includes two tiers: Tier I and Tier II.
+MD Labor anticipates awarding approximately \$4M in grant funds to support Tier I proposals and \$2.5M in funds to support Tier II proposals. - 1.3.4 MD Labor's determination of the number of awards and the amount awarded across tiers will depend on several factors including but not limited to: - the number and strength of proposals received, - the amount of funding deemed reasonable for individual plans, and - the funds available at the time of award. - 1.3.5 Funding requests for Tier I should not exceed \$150,000 over the grant period. - 1.3.6 Funding requests for Tier II should not exceed \$250,000 over the grant period.